paulotodo/SefazDownloaderXml/replit.md

 # SEFAZ XML Sync - Sistema de Download Automático de XMLs

+## ⚠️ CRITICAL DATABASE REQUIREMENT
+**THIS SYSTEM USES SUPABASE PRODUCTION DATABASE EXCLUSIVELY - NEVER LOCAL DATABASE**
+- All database operations target Supabase Production
+- All schema changes are applied directly in Supabase Dashboard SQL Editor
+- All queries and storage operations use Supabase client
+- Development/local database tools are NOT used
+- This is a non-negotiable architectural decision

 ## Overview
 This web application automates the download of XMLs (nfeProc) from SEFAZ, offering hourly synchronization for multiple registered companies.
 It provides a robust, multi-tenant solution for managing fiscal documents, aiming to streamline compliance and data access for businesses, reducing manual effort.
 Key features include automated manifestation of recipient events, hybrid storage options, and comprehensive handling of SEFAZ regulations, promising efficiency in fiscal document management.
 The project's ambition is to provide a reliable and efficient system for fiscal document management, reducing manual effort and ensuring compliance for businesses.